hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 	**Important:** This system might be reconfigured during the installation process so a dedicated system is recommended.
 Reconfiguration might include installing additional software packages, and changes to the network or visualization configuration.

-A baremetal multi-node deployment consists of a minimum of **9** baremetal servers, to which you can add **up to 100 Compute nodes**.
+A baremetal multi-node deployment consists of a minimum of 8 baremetal servers, to which you can add up to 100 Compute nodes.

-The following table lists the minimum requirements for each type of node.
+The following table lists the minimum requirements required for installation of each type of node.
+The maximum of 2TB for the undercloud and overcloud nodes is mandatory for installation.

 <table style="text-align: left; vertical-align: top;">